alibaba/spring-cloud-alibaba/README.md

 * Functional updates will be reflected in the 3rd number of the version, for example, the next version of 0.1.0 will be 0.1.1.

+## Code of Conduct
+This project adheres to the Contributor Covenant code of conduct.
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to spring-code-of-conduct@pivotal.io.

+## Code Conventions and Housekeeping
+None of these is essential for a pull request, but they will all help.
+They can also be added after the original pull request but before a merge.

+Use the Spring Framework code format conventions.
+If you use Eclipse you can import formatter settings using the eclipse-code-formatter.xml file from the Spring Cloud Build project.
+If using IntelliJ, you can use the Eclipse Code Formatter Plugin to import the same file.

+Make sure all new .java files to have a simple Javadoc class comment with at least an @author tag identifying you, and preferably at least a paragraph on what the class is for.

+Add the ASF license header comment to all new .java files (copy from existing files in the project)

+Add yourself as an @author to the .java files that you modify substantially (more than cosmetic changes).

+Add some Javadocs and, if you change the namespace, some XSD doc elements.

+A few unit tests would help a lot as well — someone has to do it.

+If no-one else is using your branch, please rebase it against the current master (or other target branch in the main project).

+When writing a commit message please follow these conventions, if you are fixing an existing issue please add Fixes gh-XXXX at the end of the commit message (where XXXX is the issue number).

 ## Contact Us
 Mailing list is recommended for discussing almost anything related to spring-cloud-alibaba.